Alexandre-Silva/ADM/README.md

 applications (i.e. dotfiles).
 However, that's not all we want to keep track of.
 Usually, we also have shell aliases, functions and environment variables.
 Also, we also want keep track which packages these dotfiles and shell configurations relate to.
-For example, when installing one's favorite text editor, we want to also install the spell-checking tool and accompanying dictionary, some auto-complete tool, code linters, etc. This ilustrates that for some *thing* we can have a multitude of dotfiles, shell configurations, and packages to keep track of.
+For example, when installing one's favorite text editor we want to also install the spell-checking tool and accompanying dictionary, some auto-complete tool, code linters, etc. This ilustrates that for some *thing* we can have a multitude of dotfiles, shell configurations, and packages to keep track of.

 After some research into other tools to perform dotfile management, I found that these, typically, only handle soft-link management.
-That is not enough for managing *all* that we want about our applications.
+Which is not enough for managing *all* that we want about our applications.
 Enter Alex's Dotfile Manager (ADM).